cmcbride/minimal_mangle/README.md

 SOME NOTES
 ----------
-Some terminology, which is used internally and in function names:
+Some terminology, which is used internally and within function names:

  "ID" : polyid / pixel_id (the values listed in the polygon file)